 7. Seek Out Hospitality Skills Training Opportunities

-If you want to give your guests the best experience possible every time, staff training cannot be a one- or two-time thing.
+If you want to give your guests the best experience possible every time, restaurant staff training cannot be a one- or two-time thing.
 You’ll need to adopt and promote a philosophy of lifelong learning in your restaurant — this applies to information about your restaurant’s menu, as well as on-the-job skills training.

 Ready to become a better server?
-Download Toast’s free list of 30 Ways to Become a Better Restaurant Server below to start earning better tips today.
+Download Toast’s free list of 30 Ways to Become a Better Restaurant Server to start earning better tips today.